Case Study: Tropical Inc.

 Acting fast to save the animals

-Pictures detailing the horrific plight of the animals were provided to CAPS by a brave whistleblower in the closing days of 2012.
+Pictures detailing the horrific plight of the animals were provided to Freedom for Animals by a brave whistleblower in the closing days of 2012.
 Photos showed genets in cramped carriers, meerkats and coatis in tiny cages; all sitting in their own faeces and urine.
-CAPS staff were told that the meerkats all had ammonia burns and some had already died.
+Freedom for Animals staff were told that the meerkats all had ammonia burns and some had already died.
 Two endangered cotton-topped tamarins stared dolefully out of their bird cage home with a single light hanging above them.
 Shortly after the photo was taken, rats allegedly chewed the hanging cable, plunging the animals into darkness and leaving live electric wires hanging in reaching distance of the small monkeys.
 If they had grabbed them, they could have been killed.
 The court heard that the monkeys required UV light and daily supplements to prevent the onset of painful and debilitating osteoporosis.
 Neither were provided to them.